cskroonenberg/game-of-life/README.md

 # game-of-life
-C program which initializes and runs a simulation of Conway's Game of Life
+C program which initializes and runs a simulation of Conway's Game of Life.
+Simulation is displayed in the terminal upon execution

 ## Initialization